Scaling up food production: 12 dos and don’ts

 In response, large food companies are embracing acquisition as an innovation strategy—more good news for the entrepreneur aspiring for a big payoff.

-However, the small size that enables a startup to move quickly can also be its Achilles’ heel when it comes to scaling up.
+However, the small size that enables a startup to move quickly can also be its Achilles’ heel when it comes to scaling up food production.
 Large companies have entire departments devoted to food scale-up that include food scientists, regulatory experts, process engineers, chemical engineers, and recipe formulators.
 Today, many home chefs and college students with a product idea or family recipe are the entrepreneurs who need to scale-up to a larger production.
 The operational complexities of scale-up can be a surprise and lead to unnecessary costs and delays.

 Resources are available for small startups who need the temporary help of experts.
 Learning from others and planning ahead can help them avoid common pitfalls of scale-up.
 With that in mind, we offer 12 lessons for a successful scale-up.